Reconstructibility of matroid polytopes: The problem of polytope reconstruction

 The classical graph reconstruction problem can be stated as follows. \begin{problem}[Reconstruction problem] Given a parameter $d$, and the (dual) graph of a $d$-polytope, determine the face lattice of the polytope. \end{problem}

 Problem~\ref{prob:rec} requires that there is exactly one $d$-polytope whose (dual) graph is the given graph.
+In practice, it is unclear how to obtain the face lattice from a graph, even if there is only one $d$-polytope with this graph.
+Theoretically, one can enumerate the face lattices of all $d$-polytopes with a given number of vertices \cite[p.\,91]{Gruenbaum:2003}.
+Hence, theoretically, we are able to decide whether a polytope is reconstructible from its graph or not, and if it is, we can reconstruct the face lattice.
+However, Gr\"unbaum's approach is impractical \cite[p.\,96b]{Gruenbaum:2003} as it relies on Tarski's decidability of expressions in first-order logic over the reals.

-Furthermore, the reconstruction problem can plainly be extended to skeletons of a polytope; see Chapter 12 of Gr\"unbaum's book on convex polytopes \cite{Gruenbaum:2003} or Bayer's survey on the topic \cite{Bayer:2018}.
+The reconstruction problem can plainly be extended to skeleta of polytopes; see Gr\"unbaum's book on convex polytopes \cite[Chaper 12]{Gruenbaum:2003} or Bayer's survey on the topic \cite{Bayer:2018}.
+For example every $d$-polytope is reconstructible from its $(d-2)$-skeleton \cite[Theorem~12.3.1]{Gruenbaum:2003}, which means that you can construct the full face lattice from the $(d-2)$-skeleton.
+But there are $d$-polytopes with isomorphic $(d-3)$-skeleton, e.g., a bipyramid over a $(d-1)$-simplex and the pyramid over a bipyramid over a $(d-2)$-simplex have equivalent $(d-3)$-skeleta.

 It is well known that the graph of a polytope does not in general determine its dimension.
 For example, the $k$-skeleton of the cyclic $d$-polytope on $n$ vertices \cite[page~11]{Ziegler:1995} agrees with the $k$-skeleton of the $(n-1)$-simplex, for every natural numbers $n$, $d$ and $k$ satisfying $n>d\geq 2k+2 \geq 4$; see \cite[Chapter 12]{Gruenbaum:2003}; in particular, the graph of the cyclic $4$-polytope on $n>4$ vertices is the complete graph on $n$ vertices.
-Moreover, these examples show that there are polytopes of distinct dimension that share the same $\lfloor\tfrac{d}{2}-1\rfloor$-skeleton as the cyclic $d$-polytope on $n$ vertices.
-However, the $\lfloor \tfrac{d}{2}\rfloor$-skeleton of a $d$-polytope cannot be shared by a polytope of another dimension; see \cite[Thm.~ 12.2.1]{Gruenbaum:2003}.

-In this manuscript, we focus on reconstructions from graphs.
-Graph reconstruction means algorithmically that, given the dimension of a polytope and the graph or dual graph of the polytope, it can be decided whether a given induced subgraph is the graph of a facet.

-Every $d$-polytope is reconstructible from its $(d-2)$-skeleton \cite[Theorem~12.3.1]{Gruenbaum:2003}, and there are combinatorially inequivalent $d$-polytopes with the same $(d-3)$-skeleton, e.g., a bipyramid over a $(d-1)$-simplex, and the pyramid over a bipyramid over a $(d-2)$-simplex.

-The graph however determines the combinatorial structure if the polytope has some additional properties.
-Blind and Mani \cite{BlindMani:1987}, and later Kalai \cite{Kalai:1988}, showed that every {\it simple $d$-polytope}, a polytope in which every vertex is incident to precisely $d$ edges, can be reconstructed from its graph.
-Other recent reconstruction results can be found in \cite{DoolittleEtAl:2017}, \cite{PinedaEtAl:2017}, and \cite[Section~19.5]{GoodmanORourkeToth:2018}.
+It is a famous result of Blind and Mani \cite{BlindMani:1987}, and later Kalai \cite{Kalai:1988}, that every {\it simple $d$-polytope}, a polytope in which every vertex is incident to precisely $d$ edges, can be reconstructed from its graph.
+That is, the graph of a simple $d$-polytope $P$ determines the entire face structure of $P$ when the dimension of $P$ is given.
+Other recent reconstruction developments can be found in \cite{DoolittleEtAl:2017}, \cite{PinedaEtAl:2017}, and \cite[Section~19.5]{GoodmanORourkeToth:2018}.